theangrydev/fluent-bdd/README.md

 * [#3](https://github.com/theangrydev/fluent-bdd/issues/3) Check that the same `Given` instance is not used more than once.
 This is to make it harder to accidentally share state by using the same builder style instance more than once.
 Similarly for `ThenVerification`.

 ### 4.0.1
 * [#5](https://github.com/theangrydev/fluent-bdd/issues/5) There are now two kinds of `then` methods. `ThenAssertion` is used for chained assertions. `ThenVerification` is used for a blob verification that is built up.
 See the `ExampleTest` for example usage.
-This is a breaking change since `Then` was renamed to `ThenAssertion`
+This change is not backwards compatible since `Then` was renamed to `ThenAssertion`

 ### 3.0.1
 * Made the `FluentTest` methods public.
 Protected was enough, but it's clearer that they are part of the public API if they are public
 * Fixed some javadoc language issues

 ### 3.0.0
 * Removed `InterestingGivens` and `CapturedInputAndOutputs` fields.
 The `TestState` can be accessed via the interface `WithTestState` if it is really needed.
-This is a breaking change since the fields were visible to subclasses of `FluentTest`
+This change is not backwards compatible since the fields were visible to subclasses of `FluentTest`

 ### 2.0.1
 * [#4](https://github.com/theangrydev/fluent-bdd/issues/4) Remove `Request` from `When`.
-This is a breaking change
+This change is not backwards compatible
 * Mark `Given` as a `@FunctionalInterface` since it has a single abstract method

 ### 1.6.0